 Certain GOP politicians are in a tough spot right now.
-They spoke out against Trump, they said he “wasn’t a true conservative” and that he’s “dangerous” and “erratic” and that his campaign is a “con job and he’s perpetuating, “the biggest scam in American political history.”
-They said if the GOP choose Trump the party would, “pay a big price in November and beyond” and that, “if he (Trump) had not inherited 200 millions dollars, right now he would be selling watching in Times Square” and, “friends don’t let friends vote for con-artists.”
+They spoke out against Trump, they said he “wasn’t a true conservative” and that he’s “dangerous” and “erratic” and that his campaign is a “con job” and he’s perpetuating, “the biggest scam in American political history.”
+They said if the GOP choose Trump the party would, “pay a big price in November and beyond” and that, “if he (Trump) had not inherited 200 millions dollars, right now he would be selling watches in Times Square” and, “friends don’t let friends vote for con-artists.”

 Actually, by “they” we mean Marco Rubio.
 Marco Rubio said all that.

 And now, little Marco has announced he too will forfeit his soul to the squirrel-haired king.
 He too will pledge himself, and his every cell (and delegate) to the orange one.
-While Rubio’s statement was not exactly a glowing endorsement, but he did say he would be “honored” to speak on Trump’s behalf at the convention is he were asked.
+While Rubio’s statement was not exactly a glowing endorsement, he did say he would be “honored” to speak on Trump’s behalf at the convention is he were asked.

 Christie was bad, Rubio is worse.